 When to talk with children about death

-Once you know a loved one has died, take the time to explain this to your child as soon as you can.
-If your child finds out by accident, or from someone he isn’t close to, he might be confused and angry.
+When a loved or important person has died, take the time to explain this to your child as soon as you can.
+If your child finds out by accident, or from someone they aren’t close to, your child might be confused and angry.

 Your child needs your help to understand death.
 So it’s best to explain what has happened as simply and truthfully as you can.
 For example, ‘I have some sad news.
 Your Aunty Sal died this morning’.

 Using the word ‘death’ can avoid problems.
 If you say that someone has ‘passed away’ or ‘gone to sleep’, your child might be confused or frightened.
-For example, a child who is told that ‘Grandpa has gone to sleep forever’ might get scared of sleeping because she’s afraid she’ll never wake up.
+For example, a child who is told that ‘Grandpa has gone to sleep forever’ might get scared of sleeping because they’re afraid they’ll never wake up.

 Younger children might not know what death means, so you might need to describe it and make sure they understand that death doesn’t go away.
 For example, ‘Dying means that Aunty Sal’s body has stopped working.
 She can’t breathe or move, or cuddle you anymore’.

 If you feel very uncomfortable talking about death, you might need to practise with another adult first.
 You could go through what you’ll say and how you’ll answer your child’s questions.
 Or you might like to write down a few notes as reminders.

 It can also help to think about what you’ll say if you don’t know the answer to your child’s questions.
 It’s OK to say something like, ‘I don’t know but I’ll try to find out’.

 Just like adults, children’s feelings when someone dies can range from sadness to anxiety and everything in between.
 And some children seem to accept death without showing a lot of emotion.
 Children don’t always have words to express feelings.
 They might need your help to understand, name and cope with their feelings.